bertofurth/Seagate-Central-Debian/README.md

 From this output we can determine the IP address of the unit.
 In the example above it is 192.168.1.58.

-In some rare cases the unit's ethernet interface may not work after rebooting.
+In some rare cases, the unit's ethernet interface may not work after rebooting.
-Try power cycling the unit, waiting for the status LED to turn green and then trying to connect to the unit again.
+Try power cycling the unit, waiting for the status LED to turn green again and then try to connect to the unit again.

 If the unit becomes completely unreachable then go to the section at the end of this document titled "Revert to original firmware".